 - A) Each aerial lift operator shall be thoroughly trained in the use of the equipment before it is operated at a job site.
 The operator shall not only know the particular equipment involved but also the type of work it will do in the field. - B) In addition to precautions necessary in driving a standard truck, the driver shall be constantly aware that the vehicle has exposed equipment above the elevation of the truck cab and must check clearances before driving under overhead obstructions.
-An automatic warning device such as flag or lights shall be provided to notify the driver when the boom is up. - C) The operator shall be certain that conditions are clear before moving the vehicle.
+An automatic warning device such as flag or lights shall be provided to notify the driver when the boomis up. - C) The operator shall be certain that conditions are clear before moving the vehicle.
 Movement of an aerial basket truck with personnel in the basket except for certain operations under conditions specified in this section is prohibited. - D) Employees shall know the road limits and design capabilities of the equipment. - E) Prior to movement of the basket, the operator shall note the location of all obstructions and hazards and plan movements to avoid them.
 The operator shall always face the direction in which the aerial lift is to move. - F) Maintaining clearance from energized equipment is equally important when working from a basket.
-When working 42 feet and above, basket shall be insulated and certified to 69KV.
-Per ANSI A92.2 requirements. - G) Power shall be stopped when a leak is detected in the air or hydraulic lines.
+When working 42 feet and above, basket shall be insulated and certified to69KV.
+Per ANSI A92.2 requirements. - G) Power shall be stopped when a leak is detected in the air or hydraulic lines. - H) Never operate a lift in winds in excess of 25 miles per hour.
+All lifts operated in areas exposed to wind will have an anemometer to verify current wind velocities for the area.